crawl3r/PassPol/README.md

 # only get passwords that have more than 2 special characters re: `(?m)([^A-Za-z0-9])`
 ./passpol -f "passwords.txt" -sp 2

+# only get passwords that have more than 1 lower case, 1 upper case and 1 number:
+./passpol -f "passwords.txt" -lcase 1 -ucase 1 -num 1
 ```

 Currently dumps a EOF and time to parse to stdout, ignore these.
 Currently testing with some big files to see how we do :) This can be removed altogether with:

 ```
 ./passpol -f "passwords.txt" -min 5 -max 10 | sed '1d;$d;/^$/d' > clean.txt
 ```